 One year, I observed numerous Montessori schools throughout Arizona.
 I’ve worked with a number of teachers who had American Montessori Society (AMS) training.
 I have Montessori albums from my training program, an AMI teacher, and three different AMS teachers.
 I don’t think that any of the presentations are exactly the same.
 There are a lot of similarities, but I’ve been truly amazed at the variations there are among certified Montessori teachers’ presentations.

-When I give directions for presenting materials, I’ll typically use a link to a site like Montessori Primary Guide because the AMI orientation will be close to Maria Montessori’s original ideas.
+When I give directions for presenting materials, I often use a link to a site like Montessori Primary Guide because the AMI orientation will be close to Maria Montessori’s original ideas.
 And I typically use traditional presentations and layouts of materials in blog posts to try to avoid confusion.
 But those aren’t essential!

-Jennifer at Montessori Print Shop, who is a certified AMI teacher, also encourages parents to to feel comfortable using Montessori at home in her post Use Montessori at Home.
+Jennifer at Montessori Print Shop, who is a certified AMI teacher, also encourages parents to to feel comfortable using Montessori at home in her article about a Montessori home.
 And we both recommend John Bowman’s Montessori at Home e-book as a great way to get started.

 Here are a few posts about presenting lessons: